splunk/public-o11y-docs/admin/notif-services/microsoftteams.rst

 If the Microsoft Teams channel stops receiving notifications, consider the following troubleshooting tips:

 * Verify that the Microsoft Teams notification service integration in Splunk Observability Cloud still exists.
 To troubleshoot, complete the following steps.
-You must be an Splunk Observability Cloud administrator to complete these steps.
+You must be a Splunk Observability Cloud administrator to complete these steps.

   #.
 In the Splunk Observability Cloud navigation menu, select :strong:`Data Management > Deployed integrations`.